 - Enter the regedit command and press Enter.

-- Go to the section HKEY_LOCAL_MACHINE \ SOFTWARE \ Policies \ Microsoft \ Windows \ DataCollection
+- Head over to the path: HKEY_LOCAL_MACHINE \ SOFTWARE \ Policies \ Microsoft \ Windows \ DataCollection

 - In the right part of the window, right-click on the free space and select the creation of a DWORD parameter (32 bits).